ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/azure_deployment.md

 ## Connect to Database from local machine

-Follow the instructions given in this [documentation](/learning-paths/server-and-cloud/mariadb/ec2_deployment#connect-to-database-from-local-machine) to connect to the database from local machine.
+Follow the instructions from the previous section to [connect to the database](/learning-paths/server-and-cloud/mariadb/ec2_deployment#connect-to-database-from-local-machine).

-You have successfully deploy MariaDB on an Azure instance.
+You have successfully deployed MariaDB on an Azure instance.

 ### Clean up resources